jevk/JevkMaps/README.md

 ### Want to use my functions?
 If you want to use a certain effect, please ask about it on Discord: Jevk#0004

+For environment stuff, feel free to steal as long as I am credited in the map.